EthanThatOneKid/rad-js-snippets/README.md

-# 🧠 Rad JavaScript Snippets
+# Radical JavaScript Snippets 🧠

 > Some radical snippets for some JavaScript tricks that come up every now and then.